 - Be an undergraduate at a U.S. university or college who, by reason of their culture, class, race, ethnicity, gender, sexual orientation, personal background, and life experiences, would be a leader on equity and inclusion efforts in our Stanford Earth, Energy & Environmental Sciences research community.
-We especially encourage applications from traditionally underrepresented groups, including African Americans, Hispanic/Latino Americans, Native Americans, Pacific Islander Americans, and first-generation college students.
-DACA students are also encouraged to apply.
+We especially encourage applications from traditionally underrepresented groups in geosciences and engineering, including African Americans, Hispanic/Latinx Americans, Native Americans, Pacific Islander Americans, and first-generation college students.

 - This is a great opportunity for those applicants who are seeking a formalized research experience for the first time.

-- While the program is geared for undergradutes, we will also consider exceptional students who have recently graduated from college but need research experience and preparation for graduate school.
+- While the program is geared for undergraduates, we will also consider exceptional students who have recently graduated from college but need research experience and preparation for graduate school.
 Recent graduates are required to notify SURGE staff if he or she has been accepted into graduate school during the application process.

-- SURGE focuses on recruiting prospective graduate students, and therefore targets rising juniors and seniors--and perhaps a few exceptional sophomores--from other universities.
+- SURGE focuses on recruiting prospective graduate students, and therefore favors rising juniors and seniors--and perhaps a few exceptional sophomores--from other universities.

 - For community college students, we suggest those in their last year, who have at least one semester remaining of their undergraduate education by the start of the summer program.

 - Attend an accredited public or private college or university in the U.S. or its territories, as recognized by the U.S. Department of Education.

 - Have demonstrated interest and potential to pursue graduate study toward a Master's or PhD degree in the Earth sciences, environmental sciences, and energy resource engineering.
-We also consider students who are majors in chemistry, biology, engineering, and computer science who are specifically open to exploring the Earth and environmental sciences;
+We also consider students who are majors in chemistry, biology, engineering, physics, and computer science who are specifically open to exploring the Earth and environmental sciences.